Neo-Hao/referencer/README.md

 1. Format your section titles as headings.
 2. Run "Auto-number headings" from the menu of Referencer.

 Heading is a built-in style for titles in Google Docs.
 To enable auto-numbering of section titles, you need to firstly style them as headings.
-There are four levels of headings supported by Google Docs.
+There are six levels of headings supported by Google Docs.
 If you need help with using headings in Google Docs, please visit [Docs Editor Help](https://support.google.com/docs/answer/116338?hl=en&co=GENIE.Platform=Desktop).

 ## Update references